 Bruce thought the question over quickly, confusion surging through him at the mere sight of the assassin.
 “Bru--”

 He was cut off as it winced.
 "Bat.
 Be Bat.
 We no kill.. no.."
 Talon broke off into a coughing fit as its arms hurled down back to its body.
 One to its mouth and the other to its side.
-It took a sickening gasp of air. "..no kill Bat.
+It took a sickening gasp of air that made everything in the room freeze. "..no kill Bat.
 Forced to..
 Wayne."

 He had to help her.

 Raising his arms he slowly stalked forward.
-“I can help you,” He made sure to speak softly as to not scare her but it didn't seem as if she was listening to him anymore.
+“I can help you,” He made sure to speak softly as to not scare her but it didn't seem as if she was listening to him anymore anyway.
 “Can you tell me what happened?”

 Something clicked and Bruce swore mentally again, going into Bat mode.
 “Can I approach you?”